Estonian Studies

 - The admission exam consists of a written and oral part.

-- As the written part, the applicants submit a motivation letter (one page) explaining why they wish to follow this particular programme at Tallinn University, how will they profit from this experience, career plans related to this degree etc. and research proposal (800 - 1000 words) (both should be uploaded to online application system DreamApply in .pdf format)
+- As the written part, the applicants submit a motivation letter (one page) explaining why they wish to follow this particular programme at Tallinn University, how will they profit from this experience, future plans related to this degree etc. (should be uploaded to online application system DreamApply in pdf format)

-In your motivation letter you should explain how you and this particular programme ‘match’ (why you wish to follow this particular programme at Tallinn University, how will you profit from this experience, your career plans related to this degree etc).
-In your research proposal you should look closely on the MA programme and explain which topics and areas covered in the programme specifically fascinate you; how would you research them; what materials and sources you believe will be necessary for it; any problems related to researching the topic that you think you may encounter etc. The research proposal is like a mini MA thesis proposal and should show that you are able to envisage yourself doing some research within the framework of this MA programme on a specific topic that fascinates you.
+In your motivation letter you should explain how you and this particular programme ‘match’ (why you wish to follow this particular programme at Tallinn University, how will you profit from this experience, your future plans related to this degree etc).
+Look closely on the MA programme and explain which topics and areas covered in the programme specifically fascinate you.

 - The oral part in an interview.
 Only applicants receiving the minimum required points are invited for an interview.
 The time of the interview is arranged individually via e-mail.
 If the date and time offered for an online interview do not suit the applicant it may be possible to delay the interview until the next interview date which is usually in the next month.